 Why you should choose Human Capital Development

-The mission of the Department of Human Capital Development is to prepare graduates to improve performance in organizations through the talents of employees.
-The department is respected internationally as a leading HCD program as evidenced by the quality of graduates and faculty research.
+The mission of the Human Capital Development programs is to prepare graduates to improve performance in organizations through the talents of people.
+The programs are respected internationally as a leading innovation in HCD as evidenced by the quality of graduates and faculty research.

 What Will I Learn?